-Process for developing the guidance

-This guidance has been developed through an inclusive, multi-stakeholder process convened by the Initiative for Climate Action Transparency.
-The development is led by the Greenhouse Gas Management Institute (technical lead) and Verra (co-lead), which serves as the Secretariat and guide the development process.
-The first draft was developed by drafting teams, consisting of a subset of a broader Technical Working Group (TWG) and the Secretariat.
-The TWG consists of experts and stakeholders from a range of countries identified through a public call for expressions of interest.
-The TWG contributed to the development of the technical content for the guidance through participation in regular meetings and written comments.
-A Review Group provided written feedback on the first draft of the guidance.

-This version of guidance will be applied with ICAT participating countries and other interested countries to ensure that it can be practically implemented, gather feedback for its improvement and provide case studies.
+- Estimating baseline emissions and GHG impacts: Align input parameters used to estimate baseline emissions and GHG impacts of forest policies with the input parameters used for GHG accounting of NDCs (Chapter 7 and 8). - Projections: Align the parameters and timeframe used to develop projections for forest policies with the parameters and timeframe used to meet reporting requirements of the transparency framework (Chapter 7). - Monitoring and tracking progress toward NDCs: Indicators and parameters used in this methodology to monitor forest policy implementation can also be used to track progress towards implementation and achievement of a NDC.
+Some indicators suggested in this methodology can be used to track sustainable development impacts (Chapter 11). - 23 Process for developing the methodology - 24 This methodology has been developed through an inclusive, multi-stakeholder process convened by the - 25 Initiative for Climate Action Transparency.
+The development is led by the Greenhouse Gas Management - 26 Institute (technical lead) and Verra (co-lead), who serve as the Secretariat and guide the development - 27 process.
+The first draft was developed by drafting teams, consisting of a subset of a broader Technical - Working Group (TWG) and the Secretariat.
+The TWG consists of experts and stakeholders from a range - 29 of countries identified through a public call for expressions of interest.
+The TWG contributed to the - 30 development of the technical content for the methodology through participation in regular meetings and - 31 written comments.
+A Review Group provided written feedback on the first draft of the methodology. - 32 The second draft was applied by ICAT participating countries and other non-state actors to ensure that it - 33 can be practically implemented.
+This version of the methodology was informed by the feedback gathered - from that experience and includes case studies from those applications.

-ICAT's Advisory Committee provides strategic advice to the initiative.
-More information about the guidance development process, including governance of the initiative and the participating countries, is available on the ICAT website.

-All contributors are listed in the "Contributors" section.
+- 1 ICAT's Advisory Committee provides strategic advice to the initiative.
+More information about the - 2 methodology development process, including governance of the initiative and the participating countries, - 3 is available on the ICAT website. - 4 All contributors are listed in the "Contributors" section.